Ragini-Tiwari/Instagramfakeprofiledetector/README.md

 3. Artificially inflating follower counts.
 4. This tool aims to identify suspicious profiles and promote a safer online environment.

-🚀 Installation and Setup
-1. Prerequisites
-Python 3.8 or higher installed on your machine.
-Basic knowledge of running Python and Flask applications.
-2. Steps to Set Up
-bash
-Copy code
 # Clone the repository
 git clone https://github.com/Ragini-Tiwari/instagram-fake-profile-detector.git
 cd instagram-fake-profile-detector